Two-Faced; Deed of Deceit

 ; and (c) paying reasonable attorneys’ fees to protect its interest in the Property and/or rights under this Security Instrument,

-* bet com When the homeowner becomes fearful from threatening letters sent by unknown debt collectors, the homeowners knows they owe a debt and believe they need to "vacate" the premises, and abandon their homes from fear.
+NOTE: When the homeowner becomes fearful from threatening letters sent by unknown debt collectors, the homeowners knows they owe a debt and believe they need to "vacate" the premises, and abandon their homes from fear.
 This is the easiest avenue for the fox guarding the henhouse to get in.

 16. Governing Law; Severability; Rules of Construction.
 This Security Instrument shall be governed by federal law and the law of the jurisdiction in which the Property is located.
 All rights and obligations contained in this Security Instrument are subject to any requirements and limitations of Applicable Law.
 Applicable Law might explicitly or implicitly allow the parties to agree by contract or it might be silent, but such silence shall not be construed as a prohibition against agreement by contract.
 In the event that any provision or clause of this Security Instrument or the Note conflicts with Applicable Law, such conflict shall not affect other provisions of this Security Instrument or the Note which can be given effect without the conflicting provision.